-7.1.1 Determining Single-Piece Weight for Retail and Discount Mail

-To determine single-piece weight in any mailing at single-piece prices, in a bulk mailing at Parcel Post, Media Mail, or Library Mail prices, or in any bulk price mailing of nonidentical-weight pieces, weigh each piece individually.
+7.1.1 Determining Single-Piece Weight for Retail and Commercial Mail To determine single-piece weight in any mailing at single-piece prices, in a bulk mailing at Media Mail, or Library Mail prices, or in any bulk price mailing of nonidentical-weight pieces, weigh each piece individually.
 To determine single-piece weight in any other bulk or presort price mailing, weigh a sample group of at least 10 randomly selected pieces and divide the total sample weight by the number of pieces in the sample.
-Express all single-piece weights in decimal pounds rounded off to four decimal places.
+Express all single-piece weights in decimal pounds rounded off to two decimal places for the following mailpieces: Priority Mail Express, Priority Mail (except Critical Mail), Parcel Select, Bound Printed Matter, Media Mail, and Library Mail prices.
+Mailers using eVS may round off to two or four decimals, because eVS automatically rounds to the appropriate decimal place.
+For all other mailpieces, express all single-piece weights in decimal pounds rounded off to four decimal places.